MattePalte/Tensorflow-VS-MXNet-Benchmark/tensorflow.md

 TF 2.0 : With eager execution, this changes.
 Now, TensorFlow code can be run like normal Python code.
 Eagerly.
 Meaning that operations are created and evaluated at once.
 TensorFlow 2.0 code looks a lot like NumPy code.
 In fact, TensorFlow and NumPy objects can easily be switched from one to the other.
 Hence, you do not need to worry about placeholders, Sessions, feed_dictionaties, etc.

 ### Recommended High-Level API
 In TF 2.0, tf.keras is the recommended high-level API.
+And there are no Low-Level guide in TF 2.0 (https://github.com/tensorflow/tensorflow/issues/33823)

 ### Possible ways of Creating a Model in Keras tf 2.0
 source: https://www.pyimagesearch.com/2019/10/28/3-ways-to-create-a-keras-model-with-tensorflow-2-0-sequential-functional-and-model-subclassing/